jessy-ledu/jessy-ledu.github.io/_projects/(3) climate-change-a-global-data-analysis_embedded.md

 ### Interpreting the Map

 - **Carbon dioxide (CO₂)** emissions generally show an upward trend in countries such as **China, India, and the United States**, while parts of **Western Europe** display stable or slightly declining trends.
-- **Fluorinated gases (F-gases)** exhibit largely stagnant emissions globally, with increases mostly concentrated in countries with high CO₂ emissions.
+- **Fluorinated gases (F-gases)** exhibit largely stagnant emissions globally, with increases mainly concentrated in countries with high CO₂ emissions.
 - **Methane (CH₄)** emissions present contrasting patterns: **Northern countries** (e.g., Canada, Northern Europe) often show decreasing trends, whereas **Southern and densely populated countries** like China, India, and Brazil display increasing trends.
 - **Nitrous oxide (N₂O)** emissions are increasing in countries including China, India, Brazil, and the United States, while trends are declining or stable in **Northern and Eastern European countries** and Russia.